-Here at Annenberg, Diaz is interested in studying the intersections of entertainment, advocacy, and education.
+Kelly Diaz is a 3rd year doctoral student at the Annenberg School for Communication.
+Diaz is interested in studying the intersections of entertainment, advocacy, and education.
 In particular, she wants to explore both the ethics and effectiveness of using humor to discuss human rights issues.
+Her research projects revolve around social justice storytelling, cultural memory, and affect theory.
 She is also passionate about accessibility to information and making sure that academic writing is not inherently exclusionary to those with language and educational barriers.

 Before joining Annenberg, she completed an AmeriCorps VISTA year serving the public housing community in Hoboken, New Jersey.
 In 2017, Diaz earned her Master’s of International Affairs from Penn State with a concentration in Human Rights and Humanitarian Response.
 Diaz graduated from the Schreyer Honors College at Penn State in 2015 with degrees in Comparative Literature and Global/International Studies and minors in English, Spanish, Political Science, and Sexuality/Gender Studies.
 She wrote her honors thesis on human rights literature regarding the “Dirty War” in Argentina.